Cost-utility analysis of a national project to reduce hypertension in Israel

 - Acute Coronary Syndromes 2002, Israel Center for Disease Control (ICDC) publication Number 230 April 2003

 - Andersen UO, Jensen G: Decreasing population blood pressure is not mediated by changes in habitual physical activity.
-Results from 15 years of follow-up Blood Press 2007,16(1):28–35.
+In Results from 15 years of follow-up.
+Volume 16.
+Blood Press; 2007:28–35.

 - Women's Health in Israel, Israel Center for Disease Control (ICDC), 1999